Irène Lidova: Personal life

 She was married to the Franco-Russian dance photographer Serge Lido until his death in 1984.
 They had no children.
 Lidova was named Chevalier in the Ordre des Arts et des Lettres in 1979.
 On 23 May 2002, she died in Paris, France.
 Lidova never returned to her native Russia.

 Legacy

 The Times wrote "she enhanced French culture without being French" just like Paris Opera Ballet director Serge Lifar did and "embodied the soul of French ballet for a half-century from the Second World War onwards."
-The New York Public Library holds an 1976 audio recording by Andrew Mark Wentink of Lidova and her husband in French in its Oral History Project of The New York Public Library for the Performing Arts.
+The New York Public Library holds a 1976 audio recording by Andrew Mark Wentink of Lidova and her husband in French in its Oral History Project of The New York Public Library for the Performing Arts.